johnrbell/IntegrationGuide/Readme.md

 This cheatsheet is to help you quickly get up and running with a fully localized storefront.
 This assumes you have installed Flow Connect and Flow Checkout Apps as documented here: https://docs.flow.io/shopify/guide/shopify-app-install

 Much of this code is dependant on theme.
 Class names of DOM elements may change, therefore simply copy and pasting code may not work.
+Luckily, most of the logic provided should work with minor modifications.
 This should be used as a guide explaing the *ideas* behind each step of integrating.

 ### 1. Rendering Localized Pricing: